santacsj/basicassembler64/README.md

 `.`
 : end of an assembler file, all .A files should terminate with this

-EMPTY.S
+EMPTY.S:
 ```
 *=$033c
 .
 ```
-between the PC start value and End of .A file come the lines of assembler instructions, which can be lines of symbol instruction or assembler instruction.
+between the PC start value and End of assembler file marker go the lines of instructions, which can be lines of symbol instructions or assembler instructions.

 **Symbol Instructions**